 - Fujifilm XF 50mm f2 WR – great little lens, cheap, very stealthy, I like it.
 Compared to the XF 56mm the rendtion has a bit clinical generic look, therefore I sold it and kept the XF 56mm f1.2.

 - Fujifilm XF 90mm f2.0 R LM WR – It’s a great lens, like a longer version of my favorite 56mm f1.2 but sharper (the sharpest Fujifilm lens I tried).
-One of my favorite Fujifilm lenses.
-Great for shooting action.
+I’ve been a fan of this lens for years but have grown tired of it.
+It is probably the sharpest Fujifilm lens but lack some character to the images it takes.

-- Fujifilm XF 18-55mm f2.8-4 R LM OIS – I’m not much a zoom guy, and only own this lens for my video work (because ability to zoom and image stabilization).
+- ☆ Fujifilm XF 18-55mm f2.8-4 R LM OIS – I’m not much a zoom guy, but this is a good small all around lens and my faovirte lens for video.
 Together with the X-H1 camera the ibis and image stabilization (with the lastest firmware) this can give you silky smooth video footage or handhold photos down to 1 sec. without a tripod, great combo.

-- Fujifilm XF 55-200mm f3.5-4.8 R LM OIS – this might seem like an average tele zoom lens but it has some magic.
+- ★ Fujifilm XF 55-200mm f3.5-4.8 R LM OIS – this might seem like an average tele zoom lens but it has some magic.
 Image rendition is very good for a zoom lens of it’s class and price.
-Would recommend it.
+Recommend it.

 - Fujifilm Tele Conversion Lens TCL-X100 Black – tele converter to converts the X100-serie camera from 23mm to 35mm.
 The old X100S/X100T the camera has a hard time focusing unless you use it in daylight.
 You have to enable and disable it in the menus every time.
 And it makes the camera very bulk.
 Wouldn’t recommend it.